nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

 !!!
 Warning
     Typing `exit` into a screen permanently closes that screen session and all the analyses that are conducted in it

+    You may need to type `exit` twice to get the "screen is terminating" message.
+But be sure not to exit too many times or you exit the entire terminal!

+    ```
+    exit
+    There are stopped jobs.

+    exit
+    [screen is terminating]
+    ```

 ## Screen Cheat Sheet